Thanksgiving in Charleston, SC: Where to Eat a Thanksgiving Feast

 Luckily, you don’t need to forsake your holiday traditions with your winter wear.
 Plenty of Charleston restaurants will be serving up both authentic traditional American Thanksgiving fare — alongside some lowcountry favorites.
 Discover what restaurants are open on Thanksgiving Day in Charleston.

 Sometimes you want a “traditional” Thanksgiving in Charleston, but sometimes you really need to embrace the city where you’ll be spending the holiday.
-Luckily, Magnolia has plenty on their Thanksgiving menu to feed everyone in your hungry party.
+Luckily, Magnolia has plenty on its Thanksgiving menu to feed everyone in your hungry party.

-The a la carte Thanksgiving menu features slow roasted turkey with whipped potatoes, green beans and cranberry sauce.
+The a la carte Thanksgiving menu features slow-roasted turkey with whipped potatoes, green beans, and cranberry sauce.
 There’s even a vegetarian loaf for your meat-free cousin.
-Yet if you want to celebrate both Thanksgiving and the lowcountry, consider the blue crab bisque, fried green tomatoes and housemade pimento cheese.
+Yet if you want to celebrate both Thanksgiving and the lowcountry, consider the blue crab bisque, fried green tomatoes, and housemade pimento cheese.